GMRI Research Experience for Undergraduates

 Applicants must be US citizens or permanent residents enrolled in an undergraduate program at a two- or four-year institution and should have completed at least one year of study in their program.
 Applications from underrepresented groups in marine research (e.g., minorities, first-generation college students, veterans, or students with disabilities) are especially encouraged to apply.

-The ideal candidate will have had little to no research experience, but will have a keen interest in biological, ecological and oceanographic studies as they relate to fisheries management and climate change.
-Relevant prior coursework includes classes in biology, ecology, environmental science, oceanography, programming and statistics but is not required.
+The ideal candidate will have had little to no research experience, but will have a keen interest in biological, ecological, oceanographic or resource economic studies as they relate to fisheries management and climate change.
+Relevant prior coursework includes classes in biology, ecology, environmental science, oceanography, economics, programming and statistics but is not required.
 Instead, students are expected to display enthusiasm for learning and a strong drive for conducting independent research.

 2. Peruse our research programs and mentors